1v4n4/fueur-frei/README.md

 # Fueur frei!

-This retro shooter is a simple platform game, a battle of spaceships with one player and the kinds of enemies.
+This retro shooter is a simple platform game, a battle of spaceships with one player and three kinds of enemies.

 ![Screenshot](./dist/assets/fueurFrei.png)